Home » Home Styling Tips » How to Decorate an Open Concept Home

 We’ve skimmed over them here, but disadvantages of an open floor plan include difficulty decorating, lack of privacy, increased noise throughout the house, and more room but less functionality.
 Open floor plans seem to have benefits for certain stages of life, like perhaps when kids are really young or for someone who routinely hosts large gatherings.

-beige open concept living room and dining room with rugs, couch, tables, and fireplace
+beige open concept living room and dining room.
+There is a brick fireplace and low profile furniture with rugs, and neutral decor

 stock photo example of defined spaces and low profile furniture